Thailand Food Guide

 Tom Yum Goong (ต้มยำกุ้ง)

-A hot and sour soup with prawns, lemongrass, galangal, kaffir lime leaves, chilies, and mushrooms.
-It's known for its bold flavors and aromatic fragrance.
+A hot and sour soup with prawns, lemongrass, galangal, kaffir lime leaves, chilies and mushrooms.
+The lemongrass and lime leaves give it a strong, aromatic edge.

 Pad Thai (ผัดไทย)

-Thailand's national dish.
-Stir-fried rice noodles with shrimp, tofu, eggs, bean sprouts, and peanuts, flavored with tamarind pulp, fish sauce, and palm sugar.
+Thailand's national dish: rice noodles stir-fried with shrimp, tofu, eggs, bean sprouts and peanuts, seasoned with tamarind pulp, fish sauce and palm sugar.

 Green Curry (แกงเขียวหวาน)

-A rich and creamy curry made with green chilies, coconut milk, vegetables, and meat (often chicken, beef, or pork).
-It has a complex flavor profile, balancing spicy, sweet, and savory notes.
+A creamy curry made with green chilies, coconut milk, vegetables and meat (often chicken, beef or pork).
+It runs spicy, sweet and savory at once.

 Massaman Curry (แกงมัสมั่น)